suncoast-devs/handbook/lessons/misc-quick-reference/heroku.md

 heroku pg:push my-database-name-goes-here-instead-of-this DATABASE_URL
 ```

-> NOTE: replace `my-database-name-goes-here-instead-of-this` with the name of
+> NOTE: Replace `my-database-name-goes-here-instead-of-this` with the name of
 > your local database.
 This would be the name you give to `pgcli` or `psql`
 > locally.